cornwallluke/Sailing-Help/README.md

 # Sailing-Help
-Tells you when to change heading and make maneuvers, using data gathered on your phone and processed in the cloud
+A Work in progress web app that helps you to analyse your race and training sessions to see where you gain and lose time and how your boat trim affects this